 Paintbrushes Matter

-So, let me say… inspirations come from some of the strangest places.
+So, let me say this.
+Inspirations come from some of the strangest places.
 Can you guess my inspiration for this piece?
-You can CLICK HERE to get a bling cap just like my inspiration.
+You can CLICK HERE to get a bling cap, just like my inspiration.

 Steel Magnolia Metallic-Painted Chest

-The metallic paints are not like your typical chalky type of paints.
-They will take more coats for full coverage.
-Apply 2-3 coats over the base coat.
-When applying the metallic paint, be mindful to paint one direction with your paintbrush and use long even strokes on flat surfaces.
-This will help with the streaking.
-Metallic paints have somewhat of memory, and depending on the brushstroke’s direction, they will hold that pattern.
+Metallic paints have somewhat of a memory; depending on the brushstroke’s direction, the paint will hold that pattern.
 Painting with metallic paint can be tricky, but so worth the effort!
 The results are stunning and can turn a plain Jane piece into a showpiece.

-The wood top was refinished with No Pain Gel Stain in Walnut to complement the metallic paint finish.
+The wood top was stripped and refinished with No Pain Gel Stain in Walnut to complement the metallic paint finish.
 I never knew wood and metallics would look so good together!

 Until the next project… xo, Do